naresh-devulapally/EssentialAI-code/README.md

 # EssentialAI-code
-Contains all the code for the articles at essentialai.github.io
+Contains all the code for the articles at <a href="essentialai.github.io">EssentialAI</a>